unii-security/homeassistant-unii/README.md

 - Select **Submit**

 A new UNii integration and device will now be added to your Integrations view.

+## Write access to the UNii

+By default the UNii integration is set to read only mode, only the status of your Unii will be displayed.
+To enable write access and be able to (un)bypass inputs set an user code in the UNii integration options by going to the UNii device and clicking **Configure**.
+By removing the user code the UNii integration is back in read only mode.

+It is recommended to use a dedicated user in your UNii which is assigned only those permissions that are needed for your scenarios.

+---

 All UNii trademarks, logos and brand names are registered and the property of Alphatronics BV